data-apis/dataframe-api-compat/docs/index.md

 - ✅ No dependencies.
 - ✅ Lightweight: wheel is smaller than 30 kB.
-- ✅ Will support any other dataframe library which conforms to the [spec](https://data-apis.org/dataframe-api/draft/API_specification/index.html), even those which don't exist yet.

-Make your library completely dataframe-agnostic!
+- ✅ Simple, minimal, perfectly backwards-compatible* API.

+Aiming to transform the data science landscape by allowing tools to natively support any major dataframe library.

+*after the first non-beta release, scheduled for February 2024.

 ## Who's this for?